mschae16/byob/documentation/GET-port-usage.md

 ***

 ## Requires authentication
-This endpoint requires the user to submit their email and app name in order to retrieve from the database.
+This endpoint requires the user to submit their email and application name in order to retrieve from the database.
 This will create a JSON Web Token that will be used to authenticate the user.

 ***

 ## Parameters
-This endpoint will accept a Jason Web Token query parameter in the url
+This endpoint will accept a JSON Web Token query parameter in the url

     /api/v1/port-usage?token=(jwt goes here)